hao-ai-lab/FastVideo/README.md

 ### What can I do with FastVideo?
 Other than the distilled weight, FastVideo provides a pipeline for training, distilling, and inferencing video diffusion models.
 Key capabilities include:

-- **Scalable**: FastMochi supports FSDP, sequence parallelism, and selective gradient checkpointing.
+- **Scalable**: FastVideo supports FSDP, sequence parallelism, and selective gradient checkpointing.
 Our code seamlessly scales to 64 GPUs.
-- **Memory Efficient**: FastMochi supports LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
+- **Memory Efficient**: FastVideo supports LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
 - **Variable Sequence length**: You can finetuning with both image and videos.

 ## Change Log